Investigations into the Rotherham child sexual exploitation scandal: Background

 The Rotherham child sexual exploitation scandal refers to the organised child sexual abuse that occurred in the town of Rotherham, South Yorkshire, Northern England, from the late 1980s until 2013.
 An estimated 1,400 girls, commonly from care home backgrounds, were abused by "grooming gangs" of predominantly British-Pakistani men between 1997 and 2013.
 Researcher Angie Heal, who was hired by local officials and warned them about child exploitation occurring between 2002 and 2007, has since described it as the "biggest child protection scandal in UK history".

 Rotherham has traditionally been a Labour stronghold, and until Sarah Champion was elected in 2012 it had never had a female MP.
 The council was similarly male-dominated; one Labour insider told The Guardian in 2012: "The Rotherham political class is male, male, male."
 In May 2014 there were 63 elected members on Rotherham Metropolitan Borough Council: 57 Labour, four Conservatives, one UKIP and one Independent.
 The elections in August that year saw a swing to UKIP: 49 Labour, 10 UKIP, 2 Conservatives and 2 Independents.
-The government disbanded the council in 2015, after the Casey report and replaced it with a team of five commissioners.
+The government disbanded the council in 2015, after the Casey report, and replaced it with a team of five commissioners.

 Terminology

 The term child sexual exploitation (CSE) was first used in 2009 to replace the term child prostitution, which implied a level of consent.
-CSE is a form of child sexual abuse in which children are offered something—money, drugs, alcohol, food, a place to stay, or even just affection—in exchange for sexual activity.
+CSE is a form of child sexual abuse in which children are offered something—money, drugs, alcohol, food, shelter, or affection—in exchange for sexual activity.
 Violence and intimidation are common.
 CSE includes online grooming and localised grooming, formerly known as on-street grooming.
 Localised grooming involves a group of abusers targeting vulnerable children in a public place, offering them sweets, alcohol, drugs and takeaway food in exchange for sex.
 The targets can include children in the care of the local authority; in Rotherham, one third of the targeted children were previously known to social services.
 Perpetrators of group-based CSE are often informally known as "grooming gangs" (a term which has been described by academics and child protection professionals as racially charged).